rdoddicei/cigna/tfvc.md

 - **Pull Requests (if applicable):**
   If using a TFVC to Git migration (rather than TFVC direct), confirm that pull requests are either migrated or archived in the source system for reference.

+## Incase of migration failure due to buffer size

+- **Migration Failure detection:**
+  If the migration is failed with the error as **error: unable to rewind rpc post data: try increasing the buffer size more than 500MB** please follow the steps below

+- Start by raising the postBuffer size by logging into the actions runner machine and execute the script

+  **git config --global http.postBuffer 1048576000**

   ## Usefull links
   **Enable the long path behavior**